White-Bear-King-Valemon: Synopsis

 The princess searched in a forest until she came to a cottage where an old woman and a little girl were.
 The old woman told her that the bear had gone by; the little girl had a scissors that, whenever she cut in the air, silk and velvet appeared, but she said the woman had more need of it, and gave it to her.
 She went on to another hut, with another old woman and little girl.
 This time, the little girl gave her a flask that poured whatever was wished for and never emptied.
 She went on to a third hut, where the little girl gave her a cloth that could conjure up food.
 The fourth night, the princess came to a hut where an old woman had many children who cried for food and had no clothing.
 The princess fed and clothed them, so the old woman had her husband, a smith, make her iron claws so she could climb the mountainside to the witch's country.

 The princess reached the witch's castle.
 She started to clip out cloth.
 The witch offered to trade for them; the princess insisted on a night with her sweetheart, but the witch agreed but drugged him with a sleeping potion, so that she could not wake him.
 The next day, she bribed her way in with the flask; again the witch had put him to sleep, but an artisan next door heard her and told the king.
 The third day, she bribed her way in with the cloth, and the king had not drunk the drink, and they could talk.
 They come up with an idea how to kill the witch.

 And so the day arrived when the king was to marry the witch, and witches from various lands came there for this occasion.
 But the king had carpenters put a hidden trapdoor in a bridge over a deep chasm where the wedding procession would ride, and so the witch-bride fell through it along with all of her bridesmaids.
 With the forces of evil destroyed, and the curse broken, the king and the princess took the treasures from the witch's castle and then went to his homeland for the real wedding.
 On the way, they took the little girls, and the princess learned that they were her own daughters, whom the king had taken so they could aid her in her quest.

 Publication

 Author Ruth Manning-Sanders adapted the tale in her work A Book of Magical Beasts with the title The White Bear.
+The tale was also translated to Faroese with the title Bjørnin Valimann kongur ("Bear-Valimann King").